Editorial Integrity

 43.1% of the respondents said “yes,” i.e., prices will increase when rates drop.
 29.8% said “no,” waiting for rates to fall.
 Lastly, 23.3% said “no,” we are in a recession.

-In another poll about future interest rate trends, approximately 85% of respondents do not foresee rates returning to their former lows shortly.
+In another poll on future interest rate trends, approximately 85% of respondents do not foresee rates returning to their former lows in the near future.

 Here’s my advice to help you decide on whether you should wait or buy, given high DSCR loan interest rates: